Georgian influence on society

 The south facade of the Bank of England (19th century print)

 The Georgians were continuing to map and colonise the world; North America, India, Australia, New Zealand, and many parts of the Caribbean.
-All of this expansion opened up new trade routes, which were especially important for the spice trade.
-It meant that a large number of British people travelling and working abroad were exposed to foreign cuisines, and in many cases developed a love of them.
+All of this expansion opened up new trade routes, which was especially important for the spice trade.
+It meant that a large number of British people were exposed to foreign cuisines, and in many cases developed a love of them.
 When they came back to Britain, they brought their new-found tastes with them, popularising modern staples such as curry.
-The possession of land with very different climates to the UK, such as the West Indies, meant that for example, Britain could break the stranglehold of the Spanish on the production of chocolate, as well as establishing sugar plantations.
-As a result, the supply of sugar increased, and it became cheaper for the British consumer.
+The possession of land with very different climates to the UK, such as the West Indies, meant that Britain could break the stranglehold of the Spanish on the production of chocolate, for example, as well as planting up sugar plantations.
+As a result, supply increased, as well as becoming cheaper for the British consumer.
 Sugar consumption started to rise, and continued to go up until the 1950s.

 We owe much of our cityscapes to the Georgians, but even where their buildings don’t survive, the principles underlying them do: terraced houses, symmetrical frontages, basement kitchens, all of these are Georgian designs.
 Inside, they embraced the modern idea of privacy, and rooms became smaller and cosier, with servants now in special dormitories, no longer sleeping outside bedroom doors or under kitchen tables.
 Special dining rooms became the norm, as people ate more meals with their friends and with small groups of guests.
 Even middle class houses often now had specialist dining rooms, whereas previously rooms were more multi-functional.
 With industrial techniques bringing down the price of goods, cast iron ranges were invented and started to replace the older open fire-based cookery.
 The idea of the all-in-one range, with hob and oven, was born.

 The Circus at Bath, designed by John Wood the Elder (finished 1768)